-Nothing makes things easier for criminals than an overgrown garden that blocks your house from view.
-This creates a natural screen for them to work behind, enabling them to take their time breaking into your home without being seen.
+Nothing makes things easier for criminals than an overgrown garden that blocks your house from view, enabling them to take their time breaking into your home without being seen.

 If you do have a decent-sized garden that could create black spots, installing motion-controlled floodlights can help secure your property.
 By placing them strategically, you can illuminate your yard to create a major deterrent.